The short answer is:

 AlbumPlays corrects ( aka overwrites) MediaMonkey play history for all tracks; ie every track, not just freshly played tracks

-MediaMonkey’s play history will be correct if you ensure that AlbumPlay’s play history is correct:
+The important thing is that MediaMonkey’s play history will be correct if you ensure that AlbumPlay’s play history is correct:

 - make sure that you have configured MediaMonkey to scrobble your track plays to Last.fm